erblinaqeli/MachineLearningProject/README.md

 30. total_of_special_requests: Number of special requests made by the customer (e.g. twin bed or high floor).
 31. reservation_status: Reservation last status, assuming one of three categories: Canceled – booking was canceled by the customer; Check-Out – customer has checked in but already departed; No-Show – customer did not check-in and did inform the hotel of the reason why.
 32. reservation_status_date:Date at which the last status was set.

+##Machine Learning Algorithms
+ Various machine learning algorithms  will be applied to the dataset, and their performances will be compared such as:
+    1. Logistic regression,
+    2. Decision trees,
+    3. Random forests